 I’m Terry C. Misfeldt and I’m always getting ideas for stories.
 When I try to develop them, some become novel length while others end up as shorter essays or blogs.

-My first published piece was “Space,” a poem that came out in 1981 on page 207 of The World’s Great Contemporary Poems.
+My first published piece was “Space,” a poem in The World’s Great Contemporary Poems.

 I grew up in a small German-Polish farming community in central Wisconsin where I learned to hunt with my dad, a World War II veteran and milk inspector.
 Dad loved farm life and always seemed to be connected to agriculture in some way.
 I grew up working on farms and exploring the woodlands around home.
 I still enjoy being in the woods and hunting with my son or friends.
-I host a family heritage website for the Misfeldt family, although getting and sharing genealogical information can be challenging.
+I host a family heritage website for the Misfeldt family.
+Getting and sharing genealogical information can be challenging.
+I spent months during the early stages of the pandemic creating a family tree on Ancestry.

 First and foremost, though, I’m a writer.
 My mother was a kindergarten teacher who taught me to read and write, first printing and then cursive.
 She inspired my love of reading that continues today.
 I keep track of what I read on Good Reads.
 I learned to type on a manual typewriter and was fortunate to take a Smith-Corona portable to college.
 Eventually, I graduated to an IBM Selectric machine and my writing speed improved.
 Then along came computers and life as a writer was enriched beyond measure.
 Now my typing keeps up with my thought process more readily.